mbk-dev/okama/README.md

 ## Communication

-To communicate with the Okama developer community, create a Github issue or use the Okama mailing list.
-Please be respectful in your communications with the Okama community.
-For basic usage questions (e.g., "_Is XXX currency supported by okama?_"), please use [the community mailing list](https://groups.google.com/g/okama_mpt) instead.
+For basic usage questions (e.g., "_Is XXX currency supported by okama?_") and for sharing ideas please use [Discussions](https://github.com/mbk-dev/okama/discussions/3).

 ## Issues